toAtulArora/radiation/README.md

 ### Sunday, Nov 6 (2016)
 Hi

 As scheduled, we'll have the fifth session of **Φ@I Radiation** at 10 00 (GMT).
 Please visit [the website](http://github.com/toAtulArora/radiation) for a link to join.
-As usual, unfortunately, Kishor will present a seminar, on Information Causality, while I will continue with Landau's Mechanics.
+As usual, 'unfortunately', Kishor will present a seminar, on Information Causality, while I will continue with Landau's Mechanics.

 Sincerely